 - src_grid_size is a scalar integer indicating the total number of points in the source grid.
 This field is a netCDF dimension. - dst_grid_size is a scalar integer indicating the total number of points in the target grid.
 This field is a netCDF dimension. - num_links is a scalar integer indicating the total number of associated source and target grid point pairs in the file.
-This field is a netCDF dimension. - num_wgts is a scalar integer indicating the number of weights per associated grid point pair (up to 5 are supported, see section 2.2.7).
+This field is a netCDF dimension. - num_wgts is a scalar integer indicating the number of weights per associated grid point pair (up to 5 are supported, see sections 2.2.7 and 4.3 for BICUBIC and CONSERV/SECOND).
 This field is a netCDF dimension. - src_address is a one dimensional array of size num_links.
 It contains the integer source address associated with each weight.
 This field is a netCDF variable. - dst_address is a one dimensional array of size num_links.
 It contains the integer destination address associated with each weight.
 This field is a netCDF variable. - remap_matrix is a two dimensional array of size (num_links, num_wgts).
 It contains the real weight value(s) associated with the source and destination address.
+For each link, up to 5 weights are supported, see sections 2.2.7 and 4.3 especially for BICUBIC and CONSERV/SECOND.
 This field is a netCDF variable.